Meet the staff

 Little known fact: During his travels, Kris has snowboarded in the Swiss Alps, rode a Harley Davidson around the Big Island of Hawaii, and visited “The Top of the World” at the Jungfraujoch, Switzerland.

-Kimberly serves as an Administrative Specialist for the Council staff.
+Kimberly serves part-time as an Administrative Specialist for the Council staff.
 She is responsible for document production and distribution functions, as well as other administrative activities.
 She graduated from Oregon State University with a degree in Liberal Studies and an emphasis in pre-Elementary Education.
 She has two little boys to chase after, enjoys writing and doing Barre3 in her spare time, and is having fun slowly playing interior decorator at home.

 Little Known Fact: Amy is left-handed but also cross-dominant.